rawi123/docker-mini-project/README.md

 # docker-tests
-personal tests in order to get abroad with docker
+tests in order to get familiar with docker, Dockerfile and docker compose yaml

 ## to run the repos download docker
 ## navigate to the base folder